Exploring the Mysteries of the First Christmas

 God’s Will for You

-Whether it is the sudden idea of taking a census, a supposed conjunction of planets and stars, or a personal visit from heavenly angels providing direct information, God indeed moved heaven and earth to ensure the fulfillment of prophecy.
+Whether it is the sudden idea of taking a census, a theoretical, supernatural conjunction of planets and stars, Shekinah glory, or a personal visit from heavenly angels, God indeed moved heaven and earth to ensure the fulfillment of prophecy.

 Why would God go to so much trouble?

-It wasn’t just for the sake of prophecy alone.
-God did (and still does) these things to compel us to find Jesus, surrender to His grace, and worship Him.
+It was not just for the sake of prophecy alone.
+God does these things to compel us to find Jesus, surrender to His grace, and worship Him.
 And God will continue to do this until Jesus returns to claim His kingdom.
 Jesus Himself tells us this in John 4:23.

 “But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.”